 In 2021, Columbus, OH had a population of 2.12M people with a median age of 36.2 and a median household income of $71,020.
 Between 2020 and 2021 the population of Columbus, OH grew from 2.1M to 2.12M, a 0.996% increase and its median household income grew from $66,715 to $71,020, a 6.45% increase.

 The 5 largest ethnic groups in Columbus, OH are White (Non-Hispanic) (71.2%), Black or African American (Non-Hispanic) (15.6%), Asian (Non-Hispanic) (4.54%), Two+ (Non-Hispanic) (3.74%), and White (Hispanic) (1.76%).

 None of the households in Columbus, OH reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 95.6% of the residents in Columbus, OH are U.S. citizens.

-In 2019, the median property value in Columbus, OH was $212,600, and the homeownership rate was 60.9%.
-Most people in Columbus, OH drove alone to work, and the average commute time was 23.7 minutes.
+Most people in Columbus, OH drove alone to work, and the average commute time was 24.1 minutes.
 The average car ownership in Columbus, OH was 2 cars per household.